-This involved embodying three philosophical concepts in three design artefacts: Conflict Invites Resolution, Universal Principle, and The Reckoning at the Southern Cross Hotel.
+This involved embodying three philosophical concepts in three design artefacts: 'Conflict Invites Resolution', 'Universal Principle' and 'The Reckoning at the Southern Cross Hotel'.
 Together, the works comprise a complex, interdependent whole that exceeds the sum of its parts and denies reduction to any one of its parts.
-Thereby giving abstract targets of research concrete outcomes through practice, they then presented the works in two public exhibitions - the first to 80 guests at ‘Just Because You Can’t See It Doesn’t Mean It Isn’t There’ (2016) in the City of Yarra, and the second to 70,000 visitors at the ‘White Night Festival’ (2017) in the City of Melbourne.
+Thereby giving abstract targets of research concrete outcomes through practice, Shaping Change 1 was subsequently presented at two public exhibitions - the first to 80 guests in the City of Yarra at ‘Just Because You Can’t See It Doesn’t Mean It Isn’t There’ (2016), and the second in the City of Melbourne to 70,000 visitors at the ‘White Night Festival’ (2017).

-Shaping Change through Design Innovation
+Shaping Change through Design Methodology

 Bennis, W. (1989).
 'On Becoming a Leader'.
 Addison Wesely, Massachusetts

 Biggs, M. (2002).
 The role of the artefact in art and design research.
 International journal of design sciences and technology.